 The TCOC Model includes three programs:

-1. The Hospital Payment Program tests population-based payments for Maryland hospitals.
-In Maryland’s Hospital Payment Program, each hospital receives a population-based payment amount to cover all hospital services provided during the course of the year.
+- The Hospital Payment Program tests population-based payments for Maryland hospitals.
+In Maryland’s Hospital Payment Program, each hospital receives a population-based payment amount to cover all hospital services provided during the year.
 The Hospital Payment Program creates a financial incentive for hospitals to provide value-based care and to reduce the number of unnecessary hospitalizations, including readmissions.

 In Fall 2019, CMS solicited proposals from third-party payers operating in Maryland who were interested in aligning with the principles of advanced primary care in MDPCP.
-CMS selected and has entered into the MOU with CareFirst as an aligned payer beginning January 2020.
+CMS selected CareFirst as an aligned payer and entered into an MOU beginning in January 2020.

-The performance period of the TCOC Model will begin on January 1, 2019 and conclude on December 31, 2026.
+The performance period of the TCOC Model began on January 1, 2019 and conclude on December 31, 2026.
 During the final three Model Years, CMS and the State will negotiate either an expanded model test, a new model test, or a return to the national prospective payment systems.

 For additional questions about the Maryland Total Cost of Care Model, please email MarylandModel@cms.hhs.gov.